-I am a Postdoctoral Researcher at the Higher School of Economics in Moscow, having recently completed my Ph.D in political science at Columbia University.
-In September 2017, I am excited to move to NYU Abu Dhabi, where I will work as a postdoctoral researcher.
-My research interests include corruption, authoritarian politics, bureaucracy, policing, and political methodology.
-The geographic focus of my research is on Russia and post-Communist politics.
+I am an Assistant Professor in the Department of Political Science at Trinity College Dublin.
+Previously, I was a Postdoctoral Associate at NYU Abu Dhabi, having completed my Ph.D. in political science at Columbia University in 2016.
+I have also been a research associate at the International Center for the Study of Institutions and Development at the Higher School of Economics since 2011.
+My primary research interests include corruption, authoritarian politics, bureaucracy, policing, and political methodology.
+The geographic focus of my research is on Russia and post-Communist politics, a region where I have spent extensive time in the field for over a decade.
 My work has been published in Comparative Political Studies, Comparative Politics, the Journal of Experimental Political Science, Europe-Asia Studies, and Demokratizatsiya.

 In my dissertation, I show that political competition—even in non-democracies like contemporary Russia—decreases corruption levels.
 In doing so, I combine extensive quantitative evidence with advanced methodological techniques to address a longstanding puzzle: why autocracies vary so much in the prevalence of graft that they exhibit.
 Far from being merely a ‘symptom’ of authoritarianism or a byproduct of low state capacity, I demonstrate that corruption is an important signal used by autocrats in their efforts to ensure that their agents in the regime perform well and stay loyal.
 I test my theory using extensive micro-level data on the public’s experiences with bribery in modern Russia.
 This data represents over 180,000 responses to public opinion surveys from 2001-2016 in Russian subnational units.
 Identification of the causal effect of political competition on corruption comes from the use of a plausibly exogenous electoral calendar.
 I show how the scheduled end of a term in office is a positive shock to political competition for authoritarian leaders in Russian regions, a shock that decreases experienced bribery in those years.